orrmany/SDAntplus/README.md

 - This library is intended to be piggy-backed onto the Adafruit Bluefruit52 libray, to provide concurrent multiprotocol capabilities with both BLE and ANT+.
 As a consequence of this it assumes a FreeRTOS environment.

 # Bluefruit52 adaptation
-One needs the changes to Bluefruit52 library issue #501, see https://github.com/adafruit/Adafruit_nRF52_Arduino/pull/501
+One needs the changes to Bluefruit52 library issue [#501](https://github.com/adafruit/Adafruit_nRF52_Arduino/pull/501)

 # W.I.P.
 - Several ANT+ profiles are incomplete, or completely missing.
   - Some of the profiles support only RX mode currently, for example